Gauthier History, Family Crest & Coats of Arms

 Jean Gauthier, born in 1645, son of Mathurin and Catherine, was a French edge-tool maker that travelled from France to Canada in the 17th century.
 After arriving in the province of Quebec he married Angélique Lefebvre, daughter of Louis and Suzanne, on 21st January 1675.

-Important Dates for the Gauthier family
+Early History of the Gauthier family

 This web page shows only a small excerpt of our Gauthier research.
 Another 168 words (12 lines of text) covering the years 1454, 1568, 1624, 1642, 1643, 1669, 1700, 1714, 1717, 1723, 1746, 1772, 1778, and 1788 are included under the topic Early Gauthier History in all our PDF Extended History products and printed products wherever possible.